Fall Death Valley Century, Ultra Century, and Double Century

 PLEASE STUDY EVERYTHING BELOW CAREFULLY.
 ALL POLICIES STRICTLY ENFORCED.

-The entry fee of this event is $129 for the century and $139 for the ultra century (144 miles) and double century.
-The registration link for the Fall Death Valley Century, Ultra Century, and Double Century will be posted to this webpage at 1000am, California time on June 1, 2013.
-Up to sixty minutes prior (900am), the registration link was sent out via our email newsletter, giving a small headstart to newsletter subscribers.
-(Note that delivery time varies for the newsletter - no system can send out 10,000 emails simultaneously.)
-This event has been known to fill as quickly as a few hours.
+The entry fee of this event is TBA for the century and TBA for the ultra century (144 miles) and double century.
+The registration link for the Fall Death Valley Century, Ultra Century, and Double Century will be posted to this webpage at 1000am, California time on TBA, 2014.
+Up to sixty minutes prior (900am), the registration link will be sent out via our email newsletter, giving a small headstart to newsletter subscribers.
 Please note, once the event is sold out, it is SOLD OUT.
 NOTE TO WOULD-BE RIDERS WITH VOLUNTEER CREDITS: Please email us prior to June 1 to request your space on the event roster.
 Photo ID is required to check-in for the event.

-Locally made by PACE Sportswear of Costa Mesa, CA
+Locally made by PACE Sportswear of Garden Grove, CA

-NOTE: If you want a Death Valley cycling jersey and/or vest, you MUST order it while registering for the event.
+NOTE: If you want a Death Valley cycling jersey, you MUST order it while registering for the event.
 It is not possible to return to this site, or to email us, to order gear at any other time.
 We will have a limited number of extra items available, first come, first served, at Rider Check-In on Friday in Death Valley.

 We are excited to offer our ever popular Death Valley AdventureCORPS gear in a new color combo and design from our garment supplier, PACE Sportswear.
 These items are available for purchase exlusively while registering for the event.
 You will not be able to email us later to order or request any gear!